Purpose Discovery

 Sit with what surprised you

-Before doing anything, notice which result surprised you — and which ones confirmed something you already knew.
+Before doing anything, notice which result surprised you and which confirmed something you already knew.
 Both are data.
 The surprises especially deserve time.

 02